musikele/blog-eleventy/_posts/2024/stress-your-server-with-wrt.md

 * `-t` specifies the number of threads to use.
 The best thing to do is to use between half and all the number of CPU cores.
 So, if your CPU has 20 cores, use a number between 10 and 20.
 More would just clog the system.
 In the example, 20 threads.
 * `-c` is the number of connections every thread will keep open.
 In the example, 300 connections per thread.
 * `-d` is the duration of the test, in seconds.
 In the example, 30 seconds.
-* `http://localhost:8080` is the url to hit.
+* `http://localhost:8080` is the URL to hit.
 The request will be a simple GET.

 ## Tips and Tricks

-When I first started to run this command, i got that server A was always timing out.
-At first I thought it was the bug, but no, the bug was that only a relevant percentage was timing out, not all of them.
+When I first started to run this command, I got that server A was always timing out.
+At first, I thought it was the bug, but no, the bug was that only a relevant percentage was timing out, not all of them.
 So, what's going on?

-The friend that gave me the command to run was on a ARM machine with 24-core CPU, and he could replicate the same behaviour in production.
-Me, on an intel with just 6 cores, had to lower the number until I found the right combination of it.
+The friend that gave me the command to run was on an ARM machine with 24-core CPU, and he could replicate the same behavior in production.
+I, on an intel with just 6 cores, had to lower the number until I found the right combination of it.

-So, in order to test that things are right, i started very soft:
+So, in order to test that things are right, I started very soft:

 ```shell
 wrk -t1 -c1 -d10 ...
 ```

-One thread, one connection, 10 seconds, and finally i don't see the timeout.
+One thread, one connection, 10 seconds, and finally I don't see the timeout.
 A good assessment that the server is working.
-After that, i started to increase the number of cores and connections, until i reached the options that replicate the bug:
+After that, I started to increase the number of cores and connections, until I reached the options that replicate the bug:

 ```shell
 wrk -t4 -c30 -d10 ...
 ```

-Apparently, this is the maximum load that my machine can handle before becoming unresponsive.
+This is the maximum load that my machine can handle before becoming unresponsive.
 But yes, now around 10% of connections time out, not all of them!

 An example of a "good" response from wrk: